-117. In summary:

-- A person must have a dwelling in New Zealand to have a permanent place of abode here.
-However, the existence of a dwelling in which the person could live will not, of itself, give rise to tax residence in New Zealand. - A place of abode will be a person's permanent place of abode if it is a lasting or enduring place where they usually live, or a place in which they can live or dwell when required, in a locality with which they have a durable connection and that is a current focal point of their living (See further [67]).
-To be a permanent place of abode the dwelling must be a place that the person is able and likely to live on an enduring rather than temporary basis. - To determine whether a place of abode is a person's permanent place of abode, the continuity and duration of the person's presence in New Zealand and the durability of the person's association with their place of abode here must be considered. - To determine whether a person has a durable association with their place of abode, the person's overall connections with their place of abode and with New Zealand must be weighed up.
-It is then necessary to evaluate the extent to which those connections indicate that the person has an enduring relationship with their place of abode here, such that it can be considered to be their permanent place of abode.
+- 92. In summary: - A person must have a place of abode (ie, a dwelling) in New Zealand to have a permanent place of abode here.
+But simply having a dwelling is not sufficient, and would not give rise to tax residence in New Zealand. - A place of abode will be a person's permanent place of abode if it is a place where they habitually reside from time to time even if they spend periods of time overseas.
+To be a permanent place of abode, the abode must be a place where the person habitually resides on an enduring, rather than temporary, basis. - Deciding if a dwelling is someone's permanent place of abode requires an overall assessment of the person's circumstances and the nature and quality of the use the person habitually makes of the place of abode. - In determining whether a place of abode is a person's permanent place of abode, it is necessary to consider the continuity and duration of the person's presence in New Zealand and the durability of the person's association with their place of abode here and how close their connection with it is. - To determine whether a person has a durable association with their place of abode, the person's overall connections with their place of abode and with New Zealand must be weighed up.
+It is then necessary to evaluate the extent to which those connections indicate the person has an enduring relationship with their place of abode here, such that it can be considered to be their permanent place of abode. - It does not matter how strong a person's ties to New Zealand are if those ties do not indicate the particular dwelling in question is a permanent place of abode for the person.
+For example, if a person has strong connections to New Zealand, but the only dwelling they have here is a property that they have never lived in and never intend to live in, that property could not be a permanent place of abode for them.